johro897/tplink-switch-card/README.md

 **1. Port row** — always visible.
 Shows link state, speed, PoE badge and wattage at a glance.

-**2. Detail row** — click any port that has controllable entities to expand.
-Shows all sensor values (voltage, current, PD class, configured speed) plus PoE enabled and port enabled toggles.
+**2. Detail row** — click a port to expand.
+Shows all sensor values (voltage, current, PD class, configured speed), PoE enabled and port enabled toggles, and a **Label** field to rename the port.

 ![](screenshots/port_detail.png)